emilk/loguru/README.md

 	* Cross-platform (but not tested on Windows yet...)
 * Flexible:
 	* User can install callbacks for logging (e.g. to draw log messages on screen in a game).
-	* User can install callbacks for fatal error (e.g. to pause an attached debugger).
+	* User can install callbacks for fatal error (e.g. to pause an attached debugger or throw an exception).
 * Support multiple file outputs, either trunc or append:
 	* e.g. a logfile with just the latest run at low verbosity (high readability).
-	* e.g. a full logfile at highest verbosity which is appended to.
+	* e.g. a full logfile at highest verbosity which is appended to on every run.
 * Full featured:
 	* Verbosity levels.
 	* Supports assertions: `CHECK_F(fp != nullptr, "Failed to open '%s'", filename)`